List of Great Lakes museum and historic ships: Tug John Purves (Sturgeon Bay, Wisconsin)

-Steam tug James Whalen (Thunder Bay, Ontario)

-The 1905 icebreaking tugboat James Whalen serves as a popular photo shoot at Kaministiquia Park.
-She was rescued in 1977, after she was slated for scrapping.

 Tug Ohio (Toledo, Ohio)

 Great Lakes Towing Company tug Ohio was built in 1903 as MFDS No.15 it operated as MFDS No.15 until it was retired in 1948 and sold to Great Lakes Towing, who then renamed her Lauren C Turner.
 She was renamed to Ohio in 1973 she would operate until 2015 when she was taken out of service.
 In 2018 she was towed from Cleveland to Toledo, where she was converted into a museum ship at the National Museum of The Great Lakes.

 Tug Ancaster (Owen Sound, Ontario)

 The Small warping tug Ancaster was built in 1951 operating under 3 owners and sinking once in 1979 but was raised in 1982 serving until 1991 when she became a permanent display at the Owen Sound Marine & Rail Museum she is famous in Canada for appearing on the back of the 1 dollar bill.

 Tug Oconto (Burns Harbor, Indiana)

 Built for the US army in 1953 as the ST-2162 she would transferred to the US Army Corps of Engineers and renamed Oconto and would serve with the Army for many years and would serve at the port of Burns Harbor for a few years before being brought on land to be a permanent display.